what do you want to make today?

 A heartfelt thank you to all our community partners, supporters and volunteers.
-Thanks to your help, we made and distributed over 10,000 face shields to local health care and social service facilities.
+Thanks to your help, we made and distributed over 10,000 face shields to local health care and social service facilities in 2020.
 Our community partners at La Colmena and The Worker's Justice Project continue to sew face masks for the community.

 The possibilities of making are endless and at your fingertips

 MakerSpace NYC was founded in 2013 after the studio and metal shop of artists, DB Lampman & Scott Van Campen was flooded by Hurricane Sandy.
 Thanks to funding from the NYCEDC and the many volunteers who gave their time, advice, skills and hard work, we opened Staten Island MakerSpace on October 28, 2013.